TankEngine-ish/ct_scan_human_organs_monai_segmentation/README.md

 ## Overview

+This project demonstrates how to download a CT scan from The Cancer Imaging Archive (TCIA), load it in Python using MONAI, and then apply a pre-trained AI model to automatically segment multiple organs (e.g., liver, lungs, kidneys, bones, etc.).
+The approach demonstrates:

+# Why Organ Segmentation Matters

+Typically, a radiation oncologist or medical physicist might have manually contoured organs slice-by-slice, but AI-based approaches can automate and accelerate this process.

+# How to Download Medical Data

+We use tcia_utils to fetch a large CT volume (hundreds of megabytes) directly from TCIA.

+# How to Use MONAI

+MONAI is a PyTorch-based framework specifically for medical imaging: it provides transforms for loading DICOM, reorienting images, normalizing intensities, cropping, sliding-window inference, and more.

+# Model Inference & Post-processing
+Once the 3D CT is loaded, we run a pre-trained multi-organ segmentation model (the “wholeBody_ct_segmentation” from older versions of the MONAI Model Zoo or a local copy if the model is no longer hosted).
+We show how to obtain a labeled 3D mask, visualize it, and compute organ volumes.

 The organ.ipynb notebook is a Python script designed for processing and analyzing medical imaging data.
-It uses a variety of packages to load, transform, and visualize this data, with a particular focus on DICOM files, which are a standard format for medical imaging data.
-Probably the most important element of this project is the MONAI framework which provides a robust set of tools in AI development for healthcare researchers, with an immediate focus on medical imaging.
+It uses a variety of packages to load, transform, and visualize this data, with a particular focus on DICOM files from CT scans (DICOMs from MRIs are quite different than CTs), which are a standard format for medical imaging data.

-Image segmentation has become a key process for the delineation of certain anatomical structures and other regions to assist and aid physicians in surgery, biopsies, and other clinical tests.

 The image below is from a detailed whole brain segmentation.
 It is an essential quantitative technique in medical image analysis, which provides a non-invasive way of measuring brain regions from a clinical acquired structural magnetic resonance imaging (it's not just CT imaging).